When choosing how many days off people can take in your remote company, it’s hard to make a good decision since many factors are involved.

 If you want to learn more about programming and have a question, you will likely find the answer on StackOverflow.
 They have a giant site with thousands of programming questions.

-StackOverflow offers 20 days paid vacation and generous parental leave (16 weeks at 100% pay), family care leave, and paid sick days.
+StackOverflow offers 20 days of paid vacation, generous parental leave (16 weeks at 100% pay), family care leave, and paid sick days.

 HelpScout is a great support tool for businesses that help them manage their email inboxes in a custom and great designed app.

-They have 135 employees as of late 2021 and their time off policy is recommending four weeks, but it’s flexible.
+They have 135 employees as of late 2021, and their time off policy recommends four weeks, but it’s flexible.
 New parents get twelve weeks to welcome a new family member.

-As an extra benefit, when employees stay for four years or more they can take a paid sabbatical for one month.
+As an extra benefit, employees can take a paid sabbatical for one month when they stay for four years or more.